AnthonyPuggs/AnthonyPuggs/README.md

 ## Hi there 👋

-Currently in Graduate Certificate in Data Analysis
+Currently studying a Graduate Certificate in Data Analysis at QUT

-Prior Certifications
+Qualifications
 - Bachelor of Business (Economics, Finance)

 Fields of interest